Korean Drinking Culture & “Some” Relationships: Be Melodramatic Scene Decoded

 6 Quick Quiz or Expression Drill

-→ It’s polite to fill someone else’s glass
+→ It’s polite to refill the other person’s glass first.

 🎥 More from This Drama?
 Let’s Keep Learning Korean! - Currently writing